-MEDA 126A: Drawing II for IL
+MEDA 126A: Observational Drawing and Color (FA, IL)

-Continued study of the representation of accurate three-dimensional forms in twodimensional space.
-Focus on drawing and painting still-lifes, interiors, and landscapes from observation employing perspective, and accurate value and color structures.
-Developing measuring and sighting techniques, drawing and painting techniques, and design approaches are also emphasized.
+Study of the representation of accurate three-dimensional forms in two-dimensional space.
+Focus on drawing one-, two-, and three-point linear perspective systems from observation.
+Develop: measuring and sighting techniques; drawing skills; value and lighting; color and design approaches.